About multi-factor authentication

 Please contact the IST Service Desk for an alternative solution.

-When you will be prompted for a second factor
+When you will be prompted for MFA

 On your desktop